CNugteren/CLBlast/doc/installation.md

     sudo apt-get update
     sudo apt-get install libclblast-dev

+For Arch Linux and Manjaro, CLBlast is available as a [package](https://aur.archlinux.org/packages/clblast-git) maintained by a 3rd party.

 For OS X / macOS, CLBlast is available through [Homebrew](https://github.com/Homebrew/homebrew-core/blob/master/Formula/clblast.rb).
 It can be installed as follows:

     brew update